Everyone’s had them: Those “great” spur-of-the-moment ideas that don’t pan out to be so great after all.

 A big packaging website or catalog might make ordering your items seem easy.
 After all, everything’s all in one place.

 Not exactly.
 For one, everything is stock, so you’re at the mercy of whatever the site offers.
-That might mean ordering a size that’s too large for your needs and having to make up for it with excess void fill or other stopgaps.
-And ultimately, the packaging may not protect your product the way it should, causing damages and upset customers.
+That might mean ordering a size too large for your needs and making up for it with excess void fill or other stopgaps.
+And ultimately, the packaging may not protect your product as it should, causing damage and upset customers.

-It may also be more difficult to get your packaging products branded correctly.
+It may also be more challenging to get your packaging products branded correctly.
 Finally, it’s almost certain that the customer service team won’t be local, and you’ll be one of many accounts.

 Bonus: Watch out for “freebies” and deals used to entice new customers.
 You might save a little on your initial purchase, but you’ll likely make up for it in freight costs and other add-ons.